Former Legislative Auditor James Nobles criticizes DFL officials for lack of oversight

 State investigators at the Department of Human Services suspect CCAP fraud in Minnesota amounts to $100 million or more annually.
 Government investigations have uncovered evidence that individuals in Minnesota have sent CCAP fraud money to foreign countries where terrorist organizations have obtained and used the money to fund their operations.

-This news report isi explosive:
+This news report is explosive:

 It's important to remember that this news report first appeared on Fox9 News 7 years ago.
 That's virtually the entirety of Tim Walz's administration.
 How could he not know about this fraud, especially this amount of fraud?
 Remember that the nonpartisan OLA determined that Minnesota tapayers were losing a suspected "$100,000,000 or more annually."
 Over 7 year, that's almost $750,000,000 that Minnesota taxpayers lost.

 About a month ago, authorities thought that Minnesota had lost $1,000,000,000 in fraud.
-Based on the OLA report plus the $250,000,000 lost in the Feeding Our Futures scandal, I'd argue that $1,000,000,000 is too conservative.
+Based on the OLA report plus the $250,000,000 lost in the Feeding Our Futures scandal, I'd argue that $1,000,000,000 is too conservative. page forward

 Comments